On the interplay between notions of additive and multiplicative largeness and its combinatorial applications: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Jim Cogdell and Warren Sinnott for their assistance with the material in Section \ref{sec:apinsubsemigroups} and Tim Browning for calling our attention to the work of R. W. K. Odoni.
 Thanks also goes to Neil Hindman for improving Lemma \ref{lem:bigandbigimpliesbig} and Corollary \ref{cor:bigandbigimpliesbig} and to Joel Moreira and Florian Richter for numerous helpful conversations and a close reading of the paper.
+Last but not least, the authors give thanks to the referees for numerous helpful corrections and suggestions.